gcavalcante8808/vunit/README.md

 It relies on the resources files, previously created with the VmwareBasicTests and test if all online resources are the same of the before of the maintenance.

+The tests can be started through the 'vmwatest' script, which have the following syntax:

+`vmwtest.py --test {basic, turnoff, turnon}`

+The options of the '--test' parameter are the tests with a simple syntax use, like:

+`vmtest.py --test basic`
+`vmtest.py --test turnoff`
+`vmtest.py --test turnon`

 License
 -------